Major: Comparative Politics

 B.A. summa cum laude in International Affairs and Latin American and Hemispheric Studies, The George Washington University, Elliott School of International Affairs.

 Certificate in Conflict Analysis, United States Institute of Peace.

 Certificate in Advanced Security in the Field, United Nations System Staff College.

 Program Scholar, 2013 Summer Program in Quantitative Methods of Social Research, The Inter-university Consortium for Political and Social Research (ICPSR).

 Participant, Summer Workshop on the Analysis of Military Operations and Strategy (SWAMOS), Columbia University’s Arnold A. Saltzman Institute of War & Peace Studies, held at Cornell University.

 Participant, Graduate Teaching Assistantship Program, The George Washington University.

 “The Evolution of Peru’s Shining Path and the New Security Priorities in the Hemisphere,” In Reconceptualizing Security in the Western Hemisphere in the 21st Century, eds.
-Bruce M. Bagley, Hanna Kassab, and Jonathan Rosen (Lanham, MD: Lexington Books, forthcoming) (lead author with Cynthia McClintock).
+Bruce M. Bagley, Hanna Kassab, and Jonathan Rosen (Lanham, MD: Lexington Books, February 19, 2015) (lead author with Cynthia McClintock).

 “Cooperation and Drug Policies: Trends in Peru in the 21st Century,” In Cooperation and Drug Policies in the Americas: Trends in the 21st Century, eds.
 Roberto Zepeda and Jonathan Rosen (Lanham, MD: Lexington Books, December 18, 2014) (lead author with Cynthia McClintock).